How to manage a successful free trial for website visitor tracking software

 Need other connections via Zapier?
 Try those too during the free trial period.

-Step 9: Audit Initial Results Against GA Data
+Step 9: Audit Initial Results

 This is important for any visitor tracking vendors who base pricing on number of useful leads delivered.